The-Animonculory/Anvil/README.md

 :warning: **UNDER NO CIRCUMSTANCES CHANGE `bSupportFormat171` TO FALSE.
 THE CREATION KIT WILL FAIL TO LAUNCH OTHERWISE** :warning:

+To launch the creation kit, set the profile to `Anvil - Forge` and then run `Creation Platform extended`.
+You can also press the icon for it to run it if you wish.

 ## Playing the List

 ### Ultrawide Setup